Momentum-Team-13/django-music-mnrolando3/README.md

 Your Django app should allow you to do the following:

-- See a list of all albums on the homepage
+- See a list of all albums on the homepage DONE
-- Create a new album
+- Create a new album DONE
 - See a detail page for one existing album
 - Edit an existing album
 - Delete an existing album